10 Ways to Respond to Dementia Hallucinations in Seniors

-Dementia causes changes in the brain that may cause someone to hallucinate – see, hear, feel, or taste something that isn’t there.
+Dementia causes changes in the brain that may cause someone to hallucinate – To see, hear, feel, or taste something that isn’t there.
 Their brain is distorting or misinterpreting the senses.
+With any hallucination, what’s most important is to validate your loved one's experience, respond to their feelings, and keep them safe.

-And even if it’s not real, the hallucination is very real to the person experiencing it.
+Even if it’s not real, hallucination can be very real to the person experiencing this sensation.

-For example, if your older adult is seeing bugs crawling on the floor, nothing you say will convince them that the bugs don’t exist.
+For example, if your older adult sees bugs crawling on the floor, nothing you say will convince them that the bugs don’t exist.
 Their brain is saying that the bugs are real.

 Some hallucinations can be scary, but others might involve visions of ordinary people, situations, or objects from the past.